 Everywhere

-This year, the Escazu Municipality installed about 200 muertos throughout the county.
-They painted them nicely yellow, but the paint has already disappeared on of them.
+A few years ago, the Escazu Municipality installed about 200 muertos throughout the county.
+They painted them nicely yellow, but the yellow paint has already disappeared.
 Who knows when they will paint them again?
-(Update: in 2020, even more speed bumps lost their paint)

 Necessary?

-The question is: are those speed bumps really necessary?
+The question is: Are those speed bumps really necessary?
 Yes, they are very necessary.
-Ticos are always running late so they are always in a hurry when driving.
+Ticos are always running late, so they are always in a hurry when driving.
 As soon as they get a chance to speed, they will, no matter what the maximum speed is.
-Just before the Volvo dealer, coming from Multiplaza Escazu, there is a big speed bump that has a pole standing on the eastside, so the speed bump is in the shadow of that pole all morning.
+Just before the Volvo dealer, coming from Multiplaza Escazu, there is a big speed bump with a pole standing on the east side, so the speed bump is in the shadow of that pole all morning.
 This speed bump is not painted (anymore), so it is impossible to see it.
-In Heredia, you will find muertos that are totally invisible and look more like a patched up hole
+In Heredia, you will find muertos that are totally invisible and look more like a patched-up hole.

 XL Speed Bump

 You will always find speed bumps by schools, where you are supposed to slow down anyway.
-In Chinatown, San Jose, the municipality built some incredible “dome-like” policies muertos.
-A year later they found out that they are dangerous and decided to get rid of them again.
+In Chinatown, San Jose, the municipality built some incredible “dome-like” policias muertos.
+A year later, they discovered they were dangerous and decided to get rid of them again.
+Such wasted money and effort…

-At Multiplaza, between the highway and the Intercontinental hotel, there was an extra-large speed bump at the bus stop, to make it safe for the pedestrians.
-For security reasons, during President Obama’s visit, they took it away and thank God everybody forgot about it.
+At Multiplaza in Escazu, between the highway and the Intercontinental hotel, there was an extra-large speed bump at the bus stop to make it safe for pedestrians.
+For security reasons, during President Obama’s visit, they took it away, and thank God everybody forgot about it.
 Poor pedestrians…